 The authentic situations and stimuli of the course will enable students to see language in context and learn about the culture of the target language country.
 It is an engaging and inspirational course of study that will enable students to use the target language effectively, independently and creatively, so that they have a solid basis from which to progress to A Level or employment.
 Questions across all four language skills are set in common contexts, addressing a range of relevant contemporary and cultural themes.
-They are organised into five themes, each broken down into topics and subtropics.
+They are organised into six broad thematic contexts: